Byron Reece Trail at Neels Gap

-The Byron Reece Trail scales Blood Mountain’s lower elevations at Neels Gap, hiking a mossy, stream-filled forest.
-The trail makes for a great hike, and its just-off-the-highway easy access makes it a favorite, and popular, North Georgia hike.
+The Byron Reece Trail scales Blood Mountain’s lower elevations at Neels Gap, exploring a mossy, stream-filled forest.
+The trail’s beauty and its just-off-the-highway easy access makes it one of North Georgia’s most popular hikes.

-And while the Byron Reece Trail is used by many to access trail to the nearby Appalachian Trail at Blood Mountain, it’s a beautiful trail worthy of a 1.35 mile out-and-back hike.
-The Byron Reece Trail offers a chance at trail’s end to set foot on the famed, 2000+ mile Appalachian Trail.
+And while the trail is used by many to access trail to the nearby Appalachian Trail at Blood Mountain, it’s a beautiful trail worthy of a 1.35-mile out-and-back hike.
+At the trail’s end, the Byron Reece Trail offers a chance to set foot on the famed, 2000+ mile Appalachian Trail.
 (While the Appalachian Trail crosses Highway 129/19/11 at Neels Gap, the Neels Gap parking is reserved for visitors to Mountain Crossings, a great hiking and backpacking outfitter located directly on the Appalachian Trail.)

-The hike trails southwest from the trailhead, diving into the Blood Mountain Wilderness on the Byron Reece Trail.
-The hike crosses a rocky, mossy stream at .1 mile, shaded by low-hanging, gnarled branches of rhododendron and mountain laurel.
+The hike trails southwest from the trailhead, diving into the stunningly beautiful Blood Mountain Wilderness.
+The route crosses a rocky, mossy stream at .1 mile, shaded by low-hanging, gnarled branches of rhododendron and mountain laurel.

 The trail begins to climb elevation, rising on Blood Mountain’s lower elevations.
-The Byron Reece Trail enters a series of sharp trail switchbacks at .2 miles, gaining elevation in an increasingly rocky forest.
+The trail enters a series of sharp trail switchbacks at .2 miles, gaining elevation in an increasingly rocky forest.
 Rough-hewn stone stairs and boulders line the trail bed as it switches back before leveling at .35 mile.
-Fern dominate the shady, damp forest floor under a canopy of towering deciduous trees.
+Ferns dominate the cool, damp forest floor under a canopy of towering deciduous trees.

-The hike loops through several wide switchbacks at .5 miles before crossing a small stream.
-The Byron Reece Trail reaches Flatrock Gap and a four-way trail junction at .65 mile, the official end of the Byron Reece Trail.
-Catch a view of the rolling Appalachian mountains from a clearing at Flatrock Gap, and loop back to the trailhead to complete the Byron Reece Trail hike at 1.35 miles.
+The hike loops through several broad switchbacks at .5 miles before crossing a small stream.
+The Byron Reece Trail reaches Flatrock Gap and a four-way trail junction at .65 mile, the trail’s official end.
+Catch a view of the rolling Appalachian mountains from a clearing at Flatrock Gap, and loop back to the trailhead to complete the adventure at 1.35 miles.

-Instead of immediately retracing the hike back to the trailhead on the Byron Reece Trail, grab some more trail miles on the rocky, lichen-covered slopes of Blood Mountain.
+Some of North Georgia’s best hikes continue on from Flatrock Gap.
+Instead of immediately retracing the hike back to the trailhead, grab some more miles on the rocky, lichen-covered slopes of Blood Mountain: